cjnaz/lanmonitor/README.md

   - `ServiceLoopTime` sets how long between rechecks in service mode.
 Set to a fraction (eg: 25%) of the shortest item check_interval.
   - `nRetries` sets how many tries will be made to accomplish each monitored item.
   - `RetryInterval` sets the time between nRetries.
-  - `StartupDelay` is a wait time when starting in --service mode to allow everything to come up fully (or crash) at system boot before checking items.
+  - `StartupDelay` is a wait time (default 0 seconds) when starting in --service mode to allow everything to come up fully (or crash) at system boot before checking items.
-  - `Gateway` is any reliable host on your LAN (typically your router) that will be checked for access as a gate for any monitor items to be run from other hosts.
-For example, the above `Process_tempmon` item will only run if the `Gateway` host can be accessed.
+  - `Gateway` is any reliable host on your LAN (typically your router) that will be checked for access as a gate for any monitor items to be run from/on/via other hosts.
+For example, the above `Process_tempmon` item will only run if the `Gateway` host can be accessed.  `Gateway` is optional - if not defined then remote-based checks are always run.
   - `LogLevel` controls what gets written to the log file.
 At LogLevel 30 (the default if not specified), only warning/fail/critical events are logged.
 LogLevel 20 logs passing events also.
 For interactive use (non --service mode) the command line --verbose switch controls loglevel.
   - `LogFile` specifies the log file in --service mode.
 The path may be absolute or relative to the script's directory.
 Interactive usage (non --service mode) logging goes to the console.

 - Edit the config info in the `lanmonitor.cfg` file for the **Notification handler parameters**:
   - `Notif_handlers` is a whitespace separated list of Python modules (without the .py extension) that will handle monitored item event tracking, notifications, and periodic summaries.  `stock_notify.py` is provided, and has full functionality.
 See [Writing Notification Handler Plugins](#writing-notification-handler-plugins), below.
   - `CriticalReNotificationInterval` sets how long between repeated notifications for any failing CRITICAL monitored items in service mode.
+Set `ServiceLoopTime` less than `CriticalReNotificationInterval` so that resolved critical items are rechecked before the next renotification message.
 (As implemented by the `stock_notif.py` notification handler.)
   - `SummaryDays` sets which days of the week for summaries to be emailed.
 Monday =1, Tuesday =2, ...
 Saturday =6, Sunday = 7.
 Multiple days may be selected.
 Comment out `SummaryDays` to eliminate summaries.
 (As implemented by the `stock_notif.py` notification handler.)
   - `SummaryTime` sets the time of day (local time) for summaries to be emailed.
 24-clock format, for example, `13:00`.
 (As implemented by the `stock_notif.py` notification handler.)
-  - `LogSummary`, if True, forces the content of the periodic summary to be sent to the log file.
+  - `LogSummary`, if True, forces the content of the periodic summary to also be sent to the log file.
 (As implemented by the `stock_notif.py` notification handler.)
   - `EmailTo` is a whitespace separated list of email addresses that summaries will be sent to.
 Comment out EmailTo to disable emailing summaries.
 (As implemented by the `stock_notif.py` notification handler.)
   - `NotifList` is a whitespace separated list of phone numbers (using your carrier's email-to-text bridge) to which event notifications will be sent.
 Comment out NotifList to disable all notifications.
 (As implemented by the `stock_notif.py` notification handler.)